nek312/TODO/README.md

-this is the first todo app
+this is my the first todo app